n1cklarosa/blog.nicklarosa.net/README.md

 </h1>

-The Gatsby code used to build my blog at blog.nicklarosa.net
+The Gatsby code used to build my blog at blog.nicklarosa.net.
+Built off gatsby-starter-blog